deemp/anki-decks/De-Ru/de-ru.md

         * For SQL queries

 ### Changes
-* Add articles of nouns
+* Added articles of nouns
-* Add umlauts
+* Added umlauts
-* Switch vebs to lowercase
+* Switched vebs to lowercase
-* Use card template for Android TTS support
+* Used card template for Android TTS support

 ## Contribute
 Edit [table](./De-Ru.txt) and send a pull request